DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/security/mtls.md

 ### Authentication Policy

-This section provides more details on service mesh authentication strategies.
+This section provides more details on service mesh authentication policies.
 As stated in [Authentication Schema](#update-authentication-policy), Authentication policies are effective for requests received by the service.
 To specify a client authentication policy in mutual TLS, Need to set __TLSSettings__ in __DetinationRule__ .

 Like other service mesh configurations, authentication policies can be written in __.yaml__ files.
-Deployment strategies use __kubectl__ .
+Deployment policies use __kubectl__ .
 The authentication policy in the following example requires that mutual TLS must be used for transport layer authentication with workloads labeled __app:reviews__ :

 ```yaml